StakProtocol/stak-vaults/SECURITY.md

-# Security Audit Report - SemiRedeemableVault
+# Security Audit Report - SemiRedeemable4626

 ## Executive Summary

-This document outlines critical vulnerabilities and attack vectors identified in the `SemiRedeemableVault` contract.
-All vulnerabilities have been verified with Proof of Concept (PoC) tests in `test/SemiRedeemableVaultExploits.t.sol`.
+This document outlines critical vulnerabilities and attack vectors identified in the `SemiRedeemable4626` contract.
+All vulnerabilities have been verified with Proof of Concept (PoC) tests in `test/SemiRedeemable4626Exploits.t.sol`.

 ## Critical Vulnerabilities